Ko ngā whakamāramatanga mō te hunga ngaio | Information for Professionals

 Fetal Alcohol Spectrum Disorder (FASD) is a diagnostic term used to describe impacts on the brain and body of individuals prenatally exposed to alcohol.
 FASD is a lifelong disability and it's estimated that between 3-5% of babies born in Aotearoa annually will have FASD.

-The Canadians lead the way with research and resources in this field; their work highlights the unmet mental health needs of this large and vulnerable population group in our society.
-As the updated Canadian mental health toolkit (below) says: "People with FASD are capable of significant change and personal growth.
+"People with FASD are capable of significant change and personal growth.
 It is therefore imperative that, as mental health professionals, we continue to explore how we can adapt our supports so that individuals with FASD can benefit from practices suited to their unique strengths, challenges, and neurodevelopmental needs."

 This is the best FASD resource currently available for mental health professionals in Aotearoa NZ.